How to Set up a Holiday Let & Marketing Tips to Increase Bookings

-You should also analyse your competitors to see if there is something their customers want that they aren’t providing?
-A quick research of their reviews should provide some useful insights.
+You should also analyse your competitors to see if there is something their customers want that they aren’t providing.
+A quick look through their reviews might provide some useful insight.

 You can’t manage what you don’t measure.
 Unless you measure your holiday lets performance, you don’t know what can be improved.
 Every holiday property has room for improvement.

 - Some listing sites produce lots of bookings one year, then the bookings dry up.
-If a marketing activity isn’t producing bookings then don’t be afraid to ditch it.
+If a marketing activity isn’t producing bookings, then don’t be afraid to ditch it.

 - Focus your efforts on the site(s) where you get the most bookings.
 Strive to be the best on those sites and don’t worry about trying to be everywhere.

 - Which weeks book up fast?
 Can you increase your rates for these dates and manage still let them?